3D Crowd Counting via Geometric Attention-guided Multi-View Fusion: 3D Counting via 3D Projection and Fusion

-where $\otimes$ denotes element-wise multiplication, ${V_i^t}_{mask}$ is a binary mask which is the ground-truth density map of view $i$ thresholded at 1e-3, $(G_{2dmask})_{i}$ is the back-projected 3D prediction mask, and $\alpha$=1e-5 is a constant to prevent divide-by-zero.
-The important property of the PCM is that no penalty occurs when an extra person is present in the 3D prediction ($(G_{2dmask})_{i}$), but not the 2D camera-view (e.g., due to occlusion).
+where $\otimes$ denotes element-wise multiplication, $\hat{V}_i^t$ is a binary mask computed by thresholding the ground-truth 2D density map of view $i$ at $10^{-3}$, $\hat{G}^{\mathrm{2D}}_{i}$ is the back-projected 3D prediction mask (see Eq.~\ref{eqn:G2D}), and $\alpha=10^{-5}$ is a constant to prevent divide-by-zero.
+The important property of the PCM is that no penalty occurs when an extra person is present in the 3D prediction $\hat{G}^{\mathrm{2D}}_{i}$, but not the 2D camera-view (e.g., due to occlusion).
 On the other hand, the PCM will be reduced when a person in the 2D camera-view is missing in the 3D prediction.
 Finally, the projection consistency loss is defined by summing over the camera-views: